Create a Virtual Datacenter¶

-Now login again using this newly created vdcadmin.
-The VDC Admin view will kick in.
-Try it out creating the first vdcuser and assign them quotas on resource usage:
+Now login again using the newly created prodadmin.
+The Group Admin view will kick in.
+Try it out creating the first produser and assign them quotas on resource usage:

 As vOneCloud user, in the vCenter View, you will be able to see all the VM Templates that have been automatically created when importing the vCenter infrastructure.
 You can assign any of these VM Templates to the VDC:

 The same applies for Virtual Networks these VM Templates may use.

 If you log with produser, the view will change to the vCenter Cloud View, where vdcuser can start consuming VMs based on the VM Template shared by the Cloud Administrator and allowed by the vdcadmin: